nikiizvorski/CleanMVVM/README.md

 - Added a new branch which will contain all the new updates from now on.
 The current version will stay as a base that provides all the base integration and examples that are added so far.
 In the next versions will be provided full AndroidX integration and KotlinX with Coroutines and Scopes.

+- What are coroutines?
+Why is it so important?
+How can it make it so easy to do concurrency and background tasks?
+A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.

+- Implementation is added and usecases for Coroutines most variations with all upto date changes available even on alpha and beta.
+Mostly stable

 Licenze
 ---------------